No quick fix seen for Novartis's troubled Alcon unit

 In addition to Travatan Z, Patanese, one of Alcon's allergy drugs, has gone off patent, while Patanol and Pataday also face imminent generic competition, he said.

-Disposal of the contact lens solutions businesses, which analysts say ranks second behind Johnson & Johnson (JNJ.N), could also be in the offing.
+Disposal of the contact lens solutions businesses, which analysts say ranks second behind Johnson & Johnson, could also be in the offing.

 "There are risks of a ramp-up in research and development and marketing spending," said Deutsche Bank analyst Tim Race.
 "However, they might just say we are selling parts of the business and not ramp costs up as much as they might otherwise have to."